Send Cold Email Through AWS SES Without Writing Code

 Complete AWS SES walkthrough from account creation to first campaign.

 Beyond cost, Amazon SES gives you dedicated sending infrastructure.
-Your emails are not routed through shared pools where another sender's bad behavior can damage your deliverability.
+When you send cold email through own ses account, your emails are not routed through shared pools where another sender's bad behavior can damage your deliverability.
 You control the domains, the DNS authentication, and the sending reputation.
 This is the AWS SES cold email setup guide that covers everything from creating your AWS account to sending your first campaign.

 One important note before you begin: SES is a sending infrastructure, not an outreach tool.
 You still need a campaign tool that connects to SES for managing sequences, follow ups, and replies.
 This guide covers the SES setup.
 Connecting it to your outreach tool is the final step.